MarvinKweyu/stock-trader/README.md

 ![Lint workflow](https://github.com/MarvinKweyu/stock-trader/actions/workflows/lint.yml/badge.svg?branch=main)
 [![Python](https://img.shields.io/badge/python-%7C3.7%7C3.8%7C3.9-green)](https://github.com/MarvinKweyu/stock-trader)

-> An API for an inventory management and re-order application
+> An API for the inventory management of SME.
+A multiple-user type project mimic of a point of sale.

+This project handles inventory between an SME and a warehouse.
+It boasts of having different user type access and automatic restocking of items at a pre-defined level from the stall.

 ## Local setup